IBM/AutoXAI4Omics/MANUAL.md

 * If a value for a parameter in the json file is not provided, the value should `null` or "".
 * There are specific pre-processing parameters for `data_type` = { `microbiome`, `gene_expression`}.
 The `data_type` can have any other value or be an empty string (e.g. "metabolomic", "tabular", "", etc.),  but those will not invoke any special pre-processing
 * Input files are expected to be .csv or .biom for microbiome data
+* Input files for pre-processing of gene expression data are expected as .csv files with genes and their associated expression measurements in rows and tested samples in columns.
+The cell in column 1, row 1 requires the header "gene" and the rest of this column 1 holds the labels for gene names.
+Similarly, the remainder of row 1 will contain sample names.

 ### General parameters
 * `name`: The name used to create a directory under which all results, models etc. are saved.
 This is created under the `"results/"` folder in the main directory.
 The needed subdirectories for the results, models and (if any) graphs are created within this experiment folder.